tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-snyk/usage.md

 # Snyk - Usage

-To use the Snyk plugin, the plugin must be loaded only if you an existing GitHub / GitLab / Bitbucket integration .
+To use the Snyk plug-in, the plug-in must be loaded only if you an existing GitHub / GitLab / Bitbucket integration .
 The Snyk data is imported only if Snyk scan is performed on the repositories .

 ## Integration type

-The Snyk plugin supports scheduled event integration which are listed in the following table.
+The Snyk plug-in supports scheduled event integration which are listed in the following table.

 ### Scheduled Events